edge-cloud/www.edge-cloud.net/_posts/2020-09-28-understanding-bgp.md

  * **AS_PATH** is the fourth criteria considered.
 Routes with the shortest AS_PATH attribute are preferred.
  * **Multi-exit discriminator (MED)** is the sixth selection criteria considered.
 Here routes with a lower MED value are preferred with 0 being the default value.

- With regards to what we learned in the [previous post](https://www.edge-cloud.net/2020/09/18/understanding-routing/) about route tables, it is important to understand that only the best path is installed in the route table.
-Only if the BGP best path selection algorithm results in a "tie", more than one route can be installed into the route table.
-Therefore if we want to use [Equal-cost multi-path routing (ECMP)](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing) with prefixes learned over BGP, we have to enforce such a "tie".

 ## Local_Pref

 As previously seen, Local_Pref is one of the first Best Path Selection Algorithm criteria that a router looks at.
 It is evaluated before the AS path length.
 While the default value of Local_Pref is 100, routes that have a higher Local_Pref value are preferred.
 An important characteristic to consider is that Local_Pref is local in the sense that the attribute is only propagated over iBGP sessions (within your AS) and not over eBGP sessions (to external ASes).
 Therefore you might see BGP route tables with empty entries for Local_Pref for a given route, sometimes along with other routes that do have an explicit entry.
 In this case the empty entries just mean that the deafult value of 100 applies.